ghaerr/elks/BUILD.md

 (fd360, fd720, fd1200, fd1440, fd2880), a flat 32MB hard disk image (without MBR),
 or a ROM file image into the `image` folder.
 The image extension is '.img' and will be in either ELKS (MINIX) or MSDOS (FAT) filesystem format.
-Building FAT images requires the 'mtools-4.0.23' package to be installed.

 6- Before writing that image on the real medium, you can test it first on QEMU: